From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 Regulated brands should look for end-to-end encryption, strong recipient authentication, clear audit trails, automated secure delivery for high-volume workloads, and integration with existing systems.

-Those capabilities make sure communications meet the durable-medium test and can be defended when challenged.
+Those capabilities can help firms evidence how communications meet the durable-medium test if challenged.

 2. Move Communication Preferences To Digital-By-Default With A Clear Paper Option

-The guidelines allow firms to treat digital as the default, but the conversation with clients still matters.
+The FCA changes allow firms to treat digital as the default for in-scope disclosures, but the conversation with clients still matters.

 Onboarding journeys, terms and conditions, and preference capture journeys should set expectations that disclosures will arrive digitally.